Kfire08/xenonstack-complete-assignment/README.md

 </br>
 Link to the Deployed website : https://xenon-akashkatiyar-garden-hut.herokuapp.com/
 </br></br>
-Correct Login Credentials:</br> Email: akash.11801431@gmail.com</br>
+Correct Login Credentials:</br> Email: akash.11801431@lpu.in</br>
                             Password: placed</br>
 </br>
 Technologies used:
 </br>
 </br>
-1. Nodejs for creating backend which connects to mongodb create schemas and also handles get and post requests.</br>
+1. Nodejs for creating backend which connects to mongodb, create schemas and also handles get and post requests.</br>
 2. Expressjs to create server.</br>
 3. To create pages I have used html,css and bootstrap. </br>
 4. Saved html pages with ejs extension to render them using ejs engine for page routing.</br>